imrafaelmerino/json-values/README.md

 After Oracle released Java 8, I can't imagine a data structure in Java without providing the stream and collector operations.
 They open the door to manipulate data in a very functional way.

-A set of _JsPairs_ can model a Json, which makes obvious how to implement streams on _Jsons_.
-For example, the following set:
+A Set of _JsPairs_ can model a Json, which makes obvious how to implement streams on _Jsons_.
+For example, the following Set:
 ````
 {(a, 1), (b, 2), (c.d, "a"), (c.e.0, 1), (c.e.1, 2), (_, JsNothing)}  where _ means any other path
 ````